 About This Lab

 Google Cloud SDK: The initial configuration of the lab environment utilizes the Google Cloud SDK command line interface to perform tasks such as enabling APIs and establishing credentials.
-These tasks could just as easily be accomplished using the GCP web console.
+These tasks could just as easily be accomplished using the Google Cloud Console.
 However, familiarity with the CLI commands are useful and presents opportunities but are not required for further scripting and automation.

 Join Qwiklabs to read the rest of this lab...and more!